-President IPRI Ambassador (Retd) Sohail Amin said a combination of absence of taxpaying culture in the country, economic burden of the war on terror and inflation are major hurdles restraining the government from dealing with the issue of debt accumulation.
+President IPRI Ambassador (Retd) Sohail Amin in his welcome address shared that the pernicious combination of absence of tax-paying culture in the country, economic burden of the war on terror and inflation are the major hurdles restraining the government from dealing with the issue of debt accumulation.
 Though, Pakistan's economy has made significant progress toward strengthening macroeconomic and financial stability and resilience as in August 2016, the International Monetary Fund (IMF) has cleared payment to Pakistan of a final \$102 million tranche in a \$6.4 billion three-year programme.
 However, Pakistan's present and future debt situation demands proper attention and management, he said.
 He recommended that in order to keep the debt within manageable limits and to reduce the country's vulnerability to external shocks, there is an urgent need for developing a long-term and comprehensive debt strategy based on the principle of self-reliance and better macro-economic management.

-Dr Eatzaz Ahmed, Professor/Director International Institute of Islamic Economics (IIIE), International Islamic University presentation on 'Pakistan's Debt Problems: Past, Present and Future' was of the view that while Pakistan's current debt situation is not as grave as it was a few decades ago, however, if it does turn into a crisis, it will impose greater burden on citizens.
-He said if tax revenue increases by even one percent, external debt will decline and come down to 19% in 30 years.
+Dr Eatzaz Ahmed, Professor/Director International Institute of Islamic Economics (IIIE), International Islamic University presentation on 'Pakistan's Debt Problems: Past, Present and Future' was of the view that while Pakistan's current debt situation is not as grave as it was a few decades ago, however, if it does turn into a crisis, it will impose greater burden on citizens, given additional complications such as circular debt and deteriorating institutions and lack of trust in political leadership whether in power or in opposition.
+In his simulated models for the future, he informed that even miniscule changes can lead to major changes given past debt trends, for example, Pakistan's external debt at 42% may grow, but internal debt (48%) may remain stable.
+If tax revenue increases by even one percent, external debt will decline and come down to 19% in 30 years.
+Cutting government spending can also have an impact on debt, however, increasing tax revenue is the key.
+In the public sector, capital output ratio is higher so it should be relieved of certain public sector enterprises like the PIA which will increase productivity.
+Although Pakistan's current debt burden seems to be sustainable, any major unfavorable external shocks such as a decrease in the flow of foreign remittances due to expected recession in oil exporting Middle East can alter the equation in a fundamental way, he said.